 There are some other things to think about:

 Are treatments free or, if you have to pay, how much can you afford?

-Do you want a one-off treatment or something to do regularly?
+Do you want a one-off treatment or something to do regularly

-Before using a complementary therapy, check if it could have any effects that could be harmful to you.
-It’s also important to check whether it could interact with your cancer treatment, make it less effective or increase side effects
+Before using a complementary therapy, talk to your cancer doctor or nurse.
+Find out if it could have any harmful effects for you.
+It’s very important to check whether it could interact with your cancer treatment, make it less effective or increase side effects

 Back to top